nttgin/BGPalerter/README.md

 Self-configuring BGP monitoring tool, which allows you to monitor in **real-time** if:
 * any of your prefixes loses visibility;
 * any of your prefixes is hijacked;
-* your AS is announcing RPKI invalid prefixes (e.g. not matching prefix length);
+* your AS is announcing RPKI invalid prefixes (e.g., not matching prefix length);
-* your AS is announcing prefixes not covered by a ROAs;
+* your AS is announcing prefixes not covered by ROAs;
+* ROAs covering your prefixes are no longer reachable (e.g., TA malfunction);
 * a ROA involving any of your prefixes or ASes was deleted/added/edited;
 * your AS is announcing a new prefix that was never announced before;
 * one of the AS path used to reach your prefix matches a specific condition defined by you.